ConorBanville/SVGCanvas_Graphical_2.0/README.md

-# SVG Canvas *Memento Design Pattern*
+# SvgCanvas Graphical

-This is a simple console application to help a user create and maintain an array of basic SVG (Scalable Vector Graphics) elements on a single canvas.
-The application provides functions to export the data structure to an svg file aswell as updating existing svg files.
-Undoable operations have been facilitated using the Memento Design Pattern.
-The application has been developed using the C# programming language.
+This is a console application written in the C# programming language intended to help a user create and maintiang an array of basic SVG (Scalable Vector Graphics) on a single canvas.
+The application offers an intuitive menu system to aid users unfamiliar with command line interfaces, aswell as a CLI mode to facilitate users who are more familiar with command line interfaces.
+Using the application, a user can create a fresh canvas, add and maintain customised svg elements and then export the data structure to a svg file viewable in the browser.

+>Future updates
+- Allow importing of existing svg files
+- Support PDF conversion
+- Support PNG Conversion

 >List of included SVG elements
 - Rectangle